ZhenyingZhu/StudyNotes/SystemDesign.md

 - secondary use TTL to make sure even the primary evict doesn't get replicated, the data is still gone

+Topology

+- can have a lot of logical partitions (1k) so data move can be easier
+- mmechanism
+  1. app talk to topology manager to get replica, then write to primary replica.
+Upgrading the cache SDK would be hard to maintain compatability
+  2. a thin SDK talk to proxy layer like LB.
+The LB maintains the topology.
+LB redirect the R/W traffic to the replicas

+### Twitter

+Function Requirements

+1. post tweets
+2. size of a tweet is 140 chars
+3. user can delete tweet but cannot update (a write)
+4. favorate tweets
+5. follow another user
+6. two type of timelines: 1. the last N of his tweets; 2. popular tweets of the user is following
+7. search tweets based on keywords
+8. create account
+9. add pic, videos
+10. analytics load, health, functionality
+11. others: recommendation, replying, sharing, notification, trending

 ### Payment Gateway System

 Card Network Association (Scheme): Visa, master card